 Where to Stay in Lake Placid

 Hampton Inn & Suites Lake Placid – We stayed at the Hampton Inn and Suites in Lake Placid located on Mirror Lake.
-It is just a short walk to main street and the Lake Placid Winter Olympic Museum.
+It is just a short walk to the main street and the Lake Placid Winter Olympic Museum.

-High Peaks Resort – Located on Mirror Lake and walking distance to the main street attractions, this is an excellent mountain retreat in Lake Placid.
+High Peaks Resort – Located on Mirror Lake and within walking distance to the main street attractions, this is an excellent mountain retreat in Lake Placid.

 And now you have the information you need to take a road trip to Lake Placid, New York.
 Have you been to Olympic City?
-What are your favourite things to do in Lake Placid?
+What are your favorite things to do in Lake Placid?

 Make sure to save this to Pinterest for your future travel planning.

 - Itinerary: New York City Itinerary – 5 Days in New York

 - Things to do: 33 Best Things to Do in New York for First-Timers

 - Where to Stay: Where to Stay in New York City – Top Places and Hotels For All Budgets